 If you are looking on behalf of a relative who isn’t online, you will find daily prayer books for sale in the usual places to be delivered including Church House Publishing.
 Bible reading notes can be ordered to come through the post from organisations such as Scripture Union and the Bible Reading Fellowship.

-Praying about the current crisis
+Praying about the COVID-19 crisis

 You can find lovely prayers to pray yourself or with your family (including children) on the Church of England website.